Welcome to today's edition of the Rush 24-7 podcast.

 Okay, my mistake.

-But um they had asked.
+But they had asked her.

 Well, she can still be an Obama spokesperson.

-But they were asking her about the whole Acorn thing, asking her if you know you ever gave money um to Acorn, and at first she said no.
+But they were asking her about the whole Acorn thing, asking her if you ever gave money to Acorn.

-And then they pressed her again and said, Well, okay, so you never gave him 800,000.
+It said, well, okay, so you never gave him $800,000.

-She goes, Oh, well, yeah, we did, but that was during the primary.
+She goes, oh, well, yeah, we did, but that was during the primary.

-Now this is okay, what let me let me bring people up to speed who may not know what you're talking about because this came up in the debate last night.
+Let me bring people up to speed who may not know what you're talking about because this came up in the debate last night.

-I know you're just gonna say this.
+I know you're just going to say this.

-But Obama denied anything to do with Acorn and get and McCain said, Wait, you gave you gave a branch of Acorn $832,000, get out the vote efforts in the primaries.
+And McCain said, wait, you gave a branch of Acorn $832,000, get out the vote efforts in the primaries.

-It was in Ohio and Pennsylvania, a couple other places, and Obama that's one of the times he just shook his head.
+And Obama, that's one of the times he just shook his head.

 But they did do it.